FOR IMMEDIATE RELEASE – 17 May 2022

 IWCC Short-Term Forecasts for Copper

-The economic disruption and its impact on the copper industry has resulted in greater uncertainty in the factors affecting the supply and demand for copper.
-With this background, the International Wrought Copper Council (IWCC) has completed its regular six-monthly review of the copper market and has finalised its forecasts for copper supply and demand.
+The International Wrought Copper Council (IWCC) has completed its six-monthly review of the copper market and has finalised its forecasts for copper supply and demand.

-For China, in 2019 the IWCC estimates reported (or real) demand for refined copper to have increased by 2.8% to 12.209 million tonnes.
-For 2020, the forecasts currently suggest reported demand of refined copper in China might decrease by 2.8% to 11.87 million tonnes.
-For 2021, reported demand is expected to increase to 12.175 million tonnes.
+In China, the IWCC estimates reported (or real) demand for refined copper in 2021 to have been 13.062 million tonnes.
+For 2022, the forecast currently suggests that reported demand for refined copper might be unchanged.
+For 2023, reported demand is expected to increase by 4.0% to 13.580 million tonnes.

-In North America (Canada, Mexico and the USA) refined copper demand in 2019 was 2.387 million tonnes.
-The latest forecast suggests that refined copper demand for this region in 2020 might decrease by 6.9% to 2.223 million tonnes with a recovery of 5.3% in 2021.
-Preparing supply and demand forecasts at the current time of economic uncertainty presents the IWCC with some challenges.
-The forecasts therefore have wider tolerances than would normally be the case.
+In North America (Canada, Mexico and the USA) refined copper demand in 2021 was 2.306 million tonnes.
+The latest forecast suggests that refined copper demand for this region in 2022 might increase by 4.1% to 2.4 million tonnes with a further increase of 2.3% forecast for 2023.

 You can download a pdf of this article here.